jakob-fyi/ng-adv/demos/05-routing-app-init/routing-app-init/src/assets/markdown/aux-routes.md

 </mat-card-actions>
 ```

-Toogle `authEnabled` in `environment.ts` and try to understand the authentication process and it's use of the `actions-outlet`
+Activate the `canLoad-guard` in `auth-routing.module.ts` and toggle `authEnabled` in `environment.ts` and try to understand the authentication process and it's use of the `actions-outlet`